The average person has trouble keeping up even with the monthly pet cost, yet some people take care of animals worth more than a plane or a yacht.

 Dogs warm our hearts with their infectious smiles, unconditional love, and protection.
 That said, the finer things in life usually cost a pretty penny, and man’s best friends are no different.
 So, what’s the most expensive canine breed in the world?

 Akita — $5,000

 Meet the magnificent Akita.
-They’re revered across the globe for their beauty, dignity, and elegance.
+It’s among the six ancient Japanese breeds.
+These dogs are revered across the globe for their beauty, dignity, and elegance.
 What sets them apart are their forward-pointing ears, high curled tail, and statuesque physique.

 Akitas originated from the mountainous regions of Northern Japan.
 Their ancestors were called “Akita Mataji” and were used for dog and bear hunting.
 The undying loyalty and extreme intelligence of this furry pal will leave you with a pricey receipt of $5,000.
 So, if you’re fond of extravagant animals, this breed will cost you an arm and a leg.
 Plus, you should add a good air purifier as this breed is susceptible to allergies.

 Fun Fact: In China, a golden-haired Tibetan mastiff puppy was allegedly sold for $1.9 million, making it the world’s most high-priced dog.

 The Most Expensive Cat Breed In The World

 Cats are clean, independent, and elegant.
 These fluffy creatures mesmerize and warm our hearts with their beauty, and you could find them at almost any animal shelter.
 But if you’re looking for a specific breed, a feline may cost you a fortune.

 Check out the most expensive cat ever sold.

 The Ashera is known as the world’s newest, rarest, and most exotic cat breed.
 And that rush of owning a domestic wild cat is well worth the money.